↑

 For example, a Southern California-area business, VetCare, offers shot packages that are comparable in price to Walgreens and Petco/Unleashed.

 VetCare offers four dog and three puppy vaccination packs.
-These packs range in price from $45 to $80.
+These packs range in price from $47 to $88.

 In addition, VetCare offers and eight-week puppy vaccine series.
 This saves about 20% over the cost of individual vaccines, and includes a free physical exam.

-The higher-priced VetCare vaccine series costs $169.
+The higher-priced VetCare vaccine series starts at $148.

 Where to find low cost pet vaccinations